Building Adaptive Fisheries Governance Capacity: Can adaptive governance improve fisheries management?

 Summary: This project will address scientific knowledge gaps on seagrass status, restoration, and associated marine biodiversity and blue carbon potential in Central Vietnam.
 It will devise improved, sustainable and climate-resilient livelihood options for local coastal communities, highlighting the interconnected ecological, economic, social and community resilience benefits from seagrass ecosystems, and supporting evidence-based action plans and policy for seagrass conservation and blue carbon.

-Photograph (detail): Milorad Mikota
+Photograph (detail): Lamiot

 Recognising and rewarding the contribution of Indigenous knowledge for the sustainable management of biodiversity